-Hamburg-Fuhlsbüttel Airport is located 5.3 miles (8.5km) north of central Hamburg.
-One of Germany's busiest airports, the facility offers flights to more than 120 destinations worldwide, including Moscow, London, Tenerife, Athens, Dubai, Amsterdam, Budapest, Geneva, Lisbon, Sharm-El-Sheikh and New York.
+Hamburg-Fuhlsbüttel Airport is located just over five miles (8.5km) north of central Hamburg.
+One of Germany's busiest airports, the facility offers flights to more than 120 destinations worldwide.

-Processing roughly 13 million passengers each year, Hamburg-Fuhlsbüttel Airport is a modern facility.
+Hamburg-Fuhlsbüttel Airport is modern and well-equipped.
 The Plaza offers a number of shops and restaurants, as well as lounges and other services; and the friendly staff is always on hand to assist.
 Real airport enthusiasts can even get a guided behind-the-scenes tour of the airport.

 The airport is situated five miles (8km) from Hamburg.